moroznoeytpo/tiny_grabber/README.md

 response.cookies
 # Get response headers
 response.headers
+# Get response HTML
+response.body
 ```

 ## Changelog

+* *v 0.2.1*
+    * Setting random user_agent from list if it not seted
+    * Remove headers attribute from singleton methods
+    * Remove header transfer-encoding for chain requests
+    * Add reset method for delete headers and cookies

 * *v 0.2.0*
     * Now there is an opportunity to create object TinyGrabber